What is drain cleaning

 How often should I have my drains cleaned?

-It's generally recommended to have your drains professionally cleaned every 12-18 months as a preventative measure, or more frequently if you notice recurring clogs.
+Most plumbers recommend having your drains professionally cleaned every 12-18 months as a preventative measure, or more often if you notice slow draining or other issues.

 Connect with certified professionals in your area